The QA Pharm

 It boils down to two things: organization capability and governance.

 In this case, reasonable commitments were made to the FDA and appropriate changes were made to their deviation management procedure.
-However, the client still lacked the resources and technical bench strength to conduct a thorough investigation and inadequate process knowledge to execute an effective corrective and preventive action.
+However, the firm still lacked the resources and technical bench strength to conduct a thorough investigation and inadequate process knowledge to execute an effective corrective and preventive action.

 Nothing in their response changed their organizational capability.